 Got a question?

-The cost to adopt internationally is about $13,000.00-30,000.00 total costs, about the same or less than adopting a child or infant domestically.
-These fees are not paid in one lump sum, but paid as you move along in the adoption process.
+The cost to adopt internationally on average is around $30,000.00 total costs, about the same or less than adopting a child or infant domestically.
+These fees are not paid in one lump sum to the agency, but usually paid as you move along in the adoption process.
 The Hague has brought many educational requirements for not only the adoptive family but the Agency Staff.
 There are enormous Accreditation and Licensing costs for the adoption agency.
 Consider just the overhead of operating an office.
 Multiply that by 2 because you will be dealing with at least 2 offices with business expenses, legal staff and operating staff.
-Then you have drivers and transportation on behalf of yourself as your facilitator runs around doing pre adoptive paperwork.
+Then you have drivers and transportation on behalf of yourself as your foreign provider runs around doing pre adoptive paperwork.
 Sometimes they have to travel great distances to file paperwork and get the ball rolling.
-Facilitation agencies spend as much money on fed-ex and communication with the US based office.
-Office supplies are more expensive and harder to come by overseas.
+Agencies spend as much money on fed-ex and communication with the US based office.
+Office supplies are more expensive and harder to come by overseas in some areas.
 The dossier is many pages and takes translator hours of non-stop work to translate and type.
 The costs overseas are numerous and add up.
-The services that the family pays for are well worth all that is paid; yet the amounts are sometimes out of the agency control.
-Our agency fees are for the case management and professional services.
-Foreign fees are for services abroad and orphanage donations.
-To maintain licensing and provide high quality services we have to cover all operating expenses and provide a sufficient reserve as required by federal and state law and reserve funds for emergencies or problems.
-Problems do occur during international adoption sometimes and it is comforting to know that you have a caring agency that you can call, before, during or after your adoption.
-In addition you will have travel expenses, home study expenses, INS processing expenses and document gathering costs.
+The services that the family pays for are well worth all that is paid; yet the amounts are sometimes out of the agency control. .
+To maintain licensing and provide high quality services, adoption agencies have to cover all operating expenses and provide a sufficient reserve as required by federal and state law and reserve funds for emergencies or problems.
+In addition you will have travel expenses, home study expenses, Immigration processing expenses and document gathering costs.
 This is just a very brief overview of expenses

 Adoption laws are in place to protect both family and child here and abroad.
 There is no room for exceptions when it comes to adoption law and all legal matters are to be followed by the book according to the law of the country you are adopting from.
 There are two governments and sometimes three governments if you live overseas, that will be involved in the adoption of your child, so the process becomes a very tedious affair.
-Many times there is an additional Ministry of Education or centralized adoption committee that we will deal with in other countries to add to the wait and paperwork.
+Many times there is an additional Adoption Ministry or Central Authority that will have steps that lengthen the process.

 Ready to take the first step?